Take this link to read Grant’s article as featured in the July issue of Worship…

 It’s true that open speaker monitor systems create huge sonic problems, especially in a church service setting.
 The monitor “volume wars” and the “more me” syndrome that seems common among musicians, has meant that in-ear systems are much preferred.

 But are in-ear monitors just a Band-Aid to the real problem of musicians making selfish choices?
 And how can the musicians on the platform accurately assess whether or not the congregation is singing – and how well – while using plugs that block the congregation’s “voice”?

 In this instructional video for church musicians, Grant Norsworthy speaks with audio engineer David Lim about monitoring and, in particular, the pros and cons with in-ear systems and traditional open-speaker wedges.
 Also, check out part 2 of this article here.

-This slightly different edit of this article was first published by Worship Tech Director of the WFX Network on December 19, 2016.
+This article was first published by Worship Tech Director of the WFX Network on December 19, 2016.